 Social, Cultural, and Media Studies

-This three-course, nine-credit certificate is designed for those who wish to understand the basic structure and impact of the mass media in Canadian society.
-The certificate focuses on the essentials of how the media select and shape content, and the effects of these decisions on individuals and society.
+This three-course, nine-credit associate certificate is designed for those who wish to understand the basic structure and impact of the mass media in Canadian society.
+The program focuses on the essentials of how the media select and shape content, and the effects of these decisions on individuals and society.
 It will be useful to those who teach media literacy in elementary, secondary, or adult-education schools, and to those who must work with the media in their employment.

 Students currently enrolled in UFV post-secondary programs are only required to meet the course prerequisites.

 Students who are new to UFV should follow the normal procedure for admission to the university.

 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

 Apply online at ufv.ca/admissions/admissions/apply.